Skip to main content

-Together, they hope “The Confluence” will achieve the highest possible certification through the Living Building Challenge, the world’s most rigorous green building rating program and sustainable design framework.
+Together, we hope “The Confluence” will achieve the highest possible certification through the Living Building Challenge, the world’s most rigorous green building rating program and sustainable design framework.
 They're aiming for the home to be the fifth in the world — and the first of its kind — to do it.

 Explore the home